 The Moe Rail Precinct Revitalisation Project – Stage 1 has now been completed.
 The new Frank Bartlett Memorial Library and Service Centre opened on 28 June 2016 which saw 4,884 visitors welcomed to the new facility over opening week.

 - Council service centre

-Works to be carried out in subsequent stages include the development of a public park, streetscape improvements, reconstruction of George Street into a public transport interchange, construction of landscaped and open green spaces, and a youth precinct.
+Works to be carried out in subsequent stages include the development of a public park, streetscape improvements, reconstruction of George Street into a public transport interchange, construction of landscaped and open green spaces, a youth precinct, and a shared pedestrian zone in Moore Street.
 Subsequent stages of the project are contingent on availability of funding.

 Sign up to receive the MRPRP Newsletter here.

 Works undertaken in this video include the Prodema Cladding being installed to the top level walls.
 Other works that were going on (but can’t be seen in this footage) were landscape works commenced to the east end of the site near the pedestrian crossing; with changes to the pedestrian access to the train station being effected.
 Louvre doors were also starting to be installed.